Treatment for allergic rhinitis depends on your symptoms and how they affect your life.

 - Standing over a sink, cup the palm of 1 hand and pour a small amount of the solution into it.

-- Sniff the water into 1 nostril at a time.
+- Sniff the solution into 1 nostril at a time.

 - Repeat this until your nose feels comfortable.
 You may not need to use all the solution.

 Some solution may pass into your throat through the back of your nose.
-The solution is harmless if swallowed.
-But try to spit out as much of it as possible.
+Try to spit out as much of the solution as possible.
+But it is harmless if you swallow it.

 Rinse your nose as often as you need to.
 Make a fresh solution each time.

-Medication will not cure your allergy, but it can treat the common symptoms.
+Medicines cannot cure your allergy, but they can treat the common symptoms.

-If seasonal allergens cause your symptoms, you can stop taking your medication after the season is over.
+If seasonal allergens cause your symptoms, you can stop taking the medicine when the season is over.

-Visit your GP if the medication does not improve your symptoms after 2 weeks.
+Visit your GP if the medicine does not improve your symptoms after 2 weeks.

 Antihistamines

 Antihistamines relieve symptoms of allergic rhinitis.
 They block the action of a chemical called histamine.
-Your body releases histamine when it thinks it's under attack from an allergen.
+Your body releases histamine in response to an allergen if your immune system is oversensitive.

 You can buy antihistamine tablets without a prescription from your pharmacist.
 Antihistamine nasal sprays are only available with a prescription.